lamacoding/aneta4config/README.md

 # aneta4config

+<b>New update (v1.2) with better dimensional accuracy!
+Find the guide for calibrating the dimensions in this readme.</b>

 The ANET A4 could be a very nice printer.
 It has an OK hardware and prints really nicely.
 The only thing is: You cannot change ANYTHING!
 Even the EEPROM is disabled.
 As ANET does not provide a firmware to their "open-source" delta-printer, I decided to create my own.